ababphysics/TSH/README.md

 ## 26. License

-All code and scripts in this repository are released under the **MIT License**.
+All code and scripts in this repository are released under the MIT License.
 The code may be used, modified, and redistributed with attribution.

-The Thickness Structure Hypothesis paper (PDF and HTML) in the `data/` directory, as well as the figures (e.g., `Figure_1.png`) and theoretical content in this README, are **© 2026 Hirokazu Abe**.
+The Thickness Structure Hypothesis paper (PDF and HTML) in the data/ directory,
+the figures (e.g., Figure_1.png),
+the theoretical content in this README,
+and the website content in the docs/ directory
+are © 2026 Hirokazu Abe.

 These materials are not covered by the MIT License.
 Unauthorized redistribution is prohibited.